karelbasta/karelbasta/README.md

               That is maybe why I blog instead of doing something productive...

 ## Examples of my work:
-* My repos & Their respective pages
+* My repos & Their respective websites.